Black-Eyed Pea Dip

-Stir in the black-eyed peas, Rotel, black-eyed peas, green chiles and Velveeta.
+Drain your canned ingredients and stir in the black-eyed peas, Rotel, black-eyed peas, green chilies and Velveeta.
 Continue to cook and stir until cheese melts and mixture becomes smooth, about 5 minutes.

 Once cheese is melted and dip is warmed to your liking, you can transfer to a serving bowl and garnish if you’d like.

 Great news!
 This velveeta cheese dip recipe can be made in a slow cooker!
 This makes the recipe EVEN easier.
 It’s the perfect option if you need to make a bunch of appetizers before a party.

 Here’s how to adapt this recipe for a crockpot: